The Protector and Provider, The Nurturing Matriarch, The Blessed One

 - Home Plane: Mount Celestia

 - Alignment: Lawful Good

 - Worshipers: Halflings, protection, fertility

 - Domains: Life

 The deity of halflings, Yondalla (yon-dah-lah), appears as a strong female halfling, with a proud bearing.
 She dresses in green, yellow, and brown, and always carries a shield.
-Yondalla is the creator and protector of the halfling race.
+Yondalla is the creator and protector of the halfling people.

-Yondalla espouses harmony within the halfling race and stalwart defense against its enemies.
+Yondalla espouses harmony within the halfling community and stalwart defense against its enemies.
 She urges her people to work with others but to remain true to their halfling heritage.
 Most halflings heed this advice, which allows them to form close-knit enclaves where halflings are welcomed, even when they have settled in areas where other creatures predominate.
 Yondalla also teaches that opportunities are there to be seized, which leads most halflings to be both adaptable and somewhat opportunistic.
 Yondalla brooks no evil among halflings, but she does not despise any halfling.
 Rather, she seeks to guide halflings who have lost their way back to their homes and friends.

 Her followers hope to lead safe, prosperous lives by following her guidance.

 Clerics of Yondalla are concerned with all areas of halfling life, except for thievery (thievery arises among halflings, the clerics say, from a too-liberal interpretation of Yondalla’s advice about seizing opportunities.)
 Yondalla’s clerics officiate at weddings and funerals, bless crops and new ventures, and lay plans for community defense.